“You don’t need to “detox.” Your body has a liver.”

 I believe this represents the best scenario for your recovery of health.
 The body’s energy and healing power improve together: nutrient levels rise, sleep improves, gut health improves… and the body’s total function improves.
 At this point, detoxification naturally rises, along with thyroid function and every other marker of health.

-How does crippling our crucial bodily functions make sense in the healing process?
-Maybe it doesn’t.
+Does undercutting crucial bodily functions help the healing process?
+Maybe not.

 How To Detox Slowly